5 Brands Doing TikTok Marketing Right

-1.1 million creators participated in this campaign to generate over 2.3 million videos - amassing 6 billion views.
+Around 1.1 million creators participated in this campaign to generate over 2.3 million videos.
+These videos amassed 6 billion views.
 It also led to a 107% increase in traffic to Simmons.com week over week.

-You may recognize men’s grooming company, Manscaped, for their bold and unconventional advertisements.
+You may recognize the men’s grooming company, Manscaped, for its bold and unconventional advertisements.
 Well, they took that same attitude to TikTok starting way back in May of 2019.
-As opposed to the major marketing campaigns in the previous two examples, Mancaped implemented an always-on approach to TikTok advertising that is engineered for cost efficiency.
+As opposed to the major marketing campaigns in the previous two examples, Manscaped implemented an always-on approach to TikTok advertising that's engineered for cost efficiency.

 The men’s grooming brand focused its attention on In-Feed ads that were authentic and blended seamlessly into the For You page.
 Manscaped’s ads are equal parts funny and informative, as they prioritize educating viewers on proper male grooming techniques.

 Focusing on brand awareness, Manscaped has achieved 151 million impressions with a staggering low CPM.